-3.4.1 The French may purchase National Guards with War Chest RPs and place them directly on friendly Fortresses or Depots on the map during the Mobilization Phase.
+3.4.1 The French may purchase National Guard units with War Chest RPs and place them directly on friendly Fortresses or Depots on the map during the Mobilization Phase.

-3.4.2 A Fortress or Depot can have no more than two National Guard units.

-3.4.3 These pieces cannot move once placed, except that they can be brigaded into a Formation.

-3.4.4 The National Guard comes in two sizes with different RP costs, the larger of which has two steps of strength.

-3.4.5 National Guards may be Recombined (Case 14.3.5) into regular units under specified conditions.

-3.4.6 The presence of each National Guard unit in a Formation causes a negative DRM in Combat (Case 6.8.5).

-3.4.7 The French player is limited in the extent to which he can remove National Guard units as combat losses (Case 6.10.5).
+- 3.4.2 A Fortress or Depot can have no more than 2 CFs of National Guard units (from any combination of unit steps). - 3.4.3 These pieces cannot move once placed, except that they can be brigaded into a Formation. - 3.4.4 The National Guard counters depict two step units, 1 CF and 1⁄2 CF, with different RP costs.
+The 1 CF (full strength) NG unit has two steps of strength, and reduces to a 1⁄2 CF size.
+A 1⁄2 CF size NG unit has one step. - 3.4.5 National Guard units may be Recombined (Case 14.3.5) into regular units under specified conditions. - 3.4.6 The presence of each National Guard unit in a Formation causes a negative DRM in Combat - 3.4.7 The French player is limited in the extent to which he can remove National Guard units as combat losses (Case 6.10.5).